Docky37/poseidon/README.md

 - Version 0.5 adds the CRUD functionalities of the RuleName class.
 - The v0.6 version adds the CRUD functionalities of the Trade class, fixes Checkstyle issues, improves unit tests and provides Integration tests.
+- The v0.7 version adds the CRUD functionalities of the User class with its Integration tests.